 California Driver’s License or California ID

 Current bank statement

 Action letter from Social Services, CA State or federal offices

-paycheck stub a letter from the employer on official company letterhead
+Paycheck stub or letter from employer on official company letterhead

 NEW – If you would like to print out your own registration packet, please click on the following links:

 Students residing with anyone other than their parents must also complete a Caregiver Form.
 Forms are available at the Admissions Office.
-Homeless families should contact Nancy Johnson in Room 5, or call her at 644-6529.
+Homeless families should contact Sophina Jones at 644-6529.

-Bring the above documents to the BUSD Admissions Office on February 19-22.
-We advise new families to adhere to the following schedule to minimize wait times and help us manage the volume of students we must process in an efficient manner:
+Bring the above documents to the BUSD Admissions Office at 2020 Bonar.
+We advise new families to adhere to the following schedule, based on your student’s last name, to minimize wait times and help us manage the volume of students we must process in an efficient manner: